 The Partnership as a co-owned business traces its creation to 1929 when its inspirational owner John Spedan Lewis transferred all his shares in John Lewis and Co Ltd into a trust.

-When Mr John Lewis died in 1928 Spedan became the sole owner and was able to introduce his ideas of profit sharing across the two shops.
+When Mr John Lewis died in 1928 Spedan became the sole owner and was able to introduce his ideas of profit sharing, already started in Peter Jones, across the two shops.
 In the years that followed he increased the size of the business by adding firstly the Leckford Estate, which became his family home, and then purchasing Jessops of Nottingham, Lance and Lance of Weston Super Mare and Tyrrell and Green of Southampton.
 Waitrose also joined the Partnership in 1937.

-More growth took place in 1940 with the acquisition of the 15 department stores of the Selfridge Provincial Group and despite the damage to many shops during the Second World War the Partnership continued trading and hfurther increased in size.
+More growth took place in 1940 with the acquisition of the 15 department stores of the Selfridge Provincial Group.
+Despite the damage to many shops during the Second World War the Partnership continued trading and further increased in size.

-The Partnership now employs over 90,000 Partners who are able to share in the profits of the business at the end of each financial year through the continuing legacy of John Spedan Lewis and his unique business structure.
+The Partnership now employs over 80,000 Partners who are able to share in any profits of the business at the end of each financial year through the continuing legacy of John Spedan Lewis and his business structure.